Burgabo: 20th century

 In 1905, the area was described as follows:

 Port Durnford formed part of the East Africa Protectorate (first part of Tanaland province and later Jubaland) until, along with the rest of Jubaland, was ceded to the Italians in 1924 when it became known as Bur Gavo.
 First part of Trans-Juba, it became part of Italian Somaliland in 1926 and, with independence in 1960, part of Somalia.

 21st century

 At the beginning of the 21st century, the town numbered just under 4,000 residents, similar to the population at the start of the 20th century (about 3,500 residents).
 In the Somali Civil War, the city was a haven for various Islamist groups, and the population fell to around 300 in 2011.
 Expeditionary Kenya Defence Forces and Somali Armed Forces of the Federal Government of Somalia, supported by French naval artillery and U.S. air strikes, occupied the area of Burgabo at the end of October 2011 in the campaign against Al-Shabaab terrorists.

+Climate

+Burgabo has a hot semi-arid climate with an average annual temperature of 27.2 °C. The hottest month is April with an average of 28.8 °C the coolest month is July, averaging 25.6 °C. The annual precipitation amounts to approximately 612 mm.
+The dry season is from January to March, followed by a rainy season from April to July.
+After that, rainfall regularly falls with a small peak in October.
+The wettest month is May when there is then about 130 mm, more than a fifth of the annual total.
+The annual fluctuations can also be considerable.